fzgregor/virtualbox-formula/README.rst

 ----------------------------

 Download and install the latest phpvirtualbox.
-Apache is used to serve the webpages.
+Apache will serve the webinterface under http://ip/phpvirtualbox.

 TODO